r04nx/Municipality-Complaint-Manager/README.md

 		<li>Admin dashboard for municipality corporation employees</li>
 		<li>Complaint list with search and filter functionality</li>
 		<li>Expense tracking for each complaint</li>
+		<li>Admin login to add new users</li>
+  <li>Certificate generation feature for citizens based on the number of complaints they have submitted</li>
+  <li>Ability to email the certificate of appreciation to the citizen</li>
+  <li>Unique certificate id for each certificate to verify its authenticity</li>
 	</ul>
 	<h2>Technologies Used</h2>
 	<ul>